Before answering this question, please let me tell you first what is cork fabric. In a short,

 Thermal and acoustic insulation

-Cork contains nearly 40 million cells per cubic centimeter, which effectively absorbs noise, making cork an excellent sound and vibration insulator.
+Cork contains nearly 40 million cells per cubic centimeter, which effectively absorbs noise, making cork an Excellent sound and vibration insulator.

 Cork is an excellent acoustic and vibration-resistant material.
 The molecular structure of cork allows it to absorb and store heat for long periods of time.